CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 If enabled, Talon SRX will monitor the supply-current looking for a conditions where current has exceeded the Peak Current for at least Peak Time.
 If detected, output is reduced until current measurement is at or under Continuous Current.

-.. note:: If Peak current limit is set less than continuous limit, peak current limit will be set equal to continous current limit.
+.. note:: If Peak current limit is set less than continuous limit, peak current limit will be set equal to continuous current limit.

 Once limiting is active, current limiting will deactivate if motor controller can apply the requested motor output and still measure current-draw under the Continuous Current Limit.